There are two reasons you might be asking this question.

 How Does a Police Dash Cam Work?

 There are a variety of dash cam models on the market for regular individuals and police departments to use.
-Police cruisers generally have more advanced camera systems.
+Police cruisers generally have more advanced camera systems mounted in them.

 These dash cams typically integrate with other vehicle systems, including brake light indicators, the lighting bar, and the radar gun.